-To be effective, efficient, independent and respon-To be effective, efficient, independent and respondent of the function of consumer affairs should be carried of by private for a But the government, as trustees To be effective, efficient, should be carried of the function of consumer affairs should be carried of by private enterprise.
-But the government, as trustees the people, should provide the necessary grants for a consumer Council - with branches all over the country and production.
-After all of us, including ministers and production.
-After all of us, including ministers. function.
-After all, all of us, including ministers and producers are consumers in one way of another.
-To be more effective, the Council should submit its annual report e be responsible to Parliament. and e be responsible to Parliament.
+To be effective, efficient, independent and respondute, the function of consumer affairs should be carried by private enterprise.
+But the government, as trustees the people, should provide the necessary grants for a function.
+After all, all of us, including ministers and effective, the Council should submite its annual report e be responsible to Parliament.